hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-javascript.md

             </td>
             <td>
                 <b>
-                    feat: use did:key in protocols by default
+                    feat!: use did:key in protocols by default
                 </b>
             </td>
         </tr>